People upload 3.7 million videos to YouTube every day, making it incredibly difficult to stand out, especially if you manage a relatively new channel.

 2. Create Before-and-After Videos

-One type of video format that consistently goes viral is before-and-after videos.
+One video format that consistently goes viral is the before-and-after format.
 I have seen these types of videos in various niches, such as weight loss, home improvement, fashion, and gardening.

 Most of them are simple videos like this one from @our_home_style.
 It shows before-and-after clips of how they landscaped their backyard without spending thousands of pounds.

-She mashed the game of Tetris by trying out different outfits to create an attention-grabbing video.
+She mashed up Tetris by trying on different outfits to create an attention-grabbing video.

-It might seem like something too advanced that only top video editors like Zach King can put together, but anyone can make them with Videoleap by Lightricks like Takish did.
+It might seem like something too advanced for anyone but top video editors like Zach King to put together, but anyone can make them with Videoleap by Lightricks, as Takish did.

 It can also automatically generate captions for your Shorts, so you don’t have to spend hours manually adding them.